FMFigueroa/actor-model-system-in-tokio/README.md

 The Actor Model System with Tokyo is a powerful combination that allows you to build concurrent and parallel systems in Rust without having any external infrastructure such as a database.

-You can test it if you want with `cargo run`

 ## About
 This demo presents a simple financial asset exchange system, where concurrent actors submit buy and sell orders to a single order book based on mpsc which stands for "multi-producer, single-consumer", the order book updates its status in consequence with the generation of messages.
 Additionally, a web server is implemented to expose Prometheus metrics through Autometrics and expose performance information.